BloomBooks/bloompub-viewer-RN/README.md

 -   It's only necessary to do an EAS build if new custom native modules are needed.
 -   Otherwise, just doing "yarn start" from your dev machine is sufficient to deliver simpler changes like Typescript code changes or adding a new JS-only module.
 -   yarn global add eas-cli
+-   Android:
 -       Run "eas build --profile development --platform android"
--   TODO: Figure out iOS
+-   iOS
+-       Run "eas device:create"
+-       Send the QR code or link to any iOS devices you want to be able to access this.
+On the device, open the QR code/link, download the profile, then install the profile. (https://docs.expo.dev/build/internal-distribution/#22-configure-app-signing-credentials-for-ios)
+-       "eas build --profile development --platform ios"
+-   You can also substitute "--platform all" to build both at once.
+(FYI, this will be billed as 2 builds, not 1)
 -   Further Reading: https://docs.expo.dev/development/create-development-builds/